anncollin/AnomalyDetection-Keras/README.md

 ### The Graphical User Interface

-The experiments are launched through a GUI.
+The experiments are launched through a GUI called via the instruction `python main.py -gui1`.
 This interface is composed of four tabs namely:
 1. **Import_DB** Thanks to the "browse" buttons, select the folder path to the clean images and the abnormal test images.
 2. **Corrupt_DB** Define the specification of the synthetic noise model used to corrupt training images of a specific Database imported before.
 Default values are the one used in the paper.
 Also, a folder with test images corrupted with synthetic noise is also created at this time.
 3. **Train_Net** Define the network specifications and the training parameters in `hjson` files.